luis-mfc/multi-cluster-kubeflow/README.md

 # Multi-Cluster Kubeflow
 This is project is proof-of-concept for how one could go about running Kubeflow notebooks on multiple clusters.

-By using [Admiralty](https://admiralty.io/) for multi-cluster scheduling, we can achieve a [cloud bursting topology](https://admiralty.io/docs/concepts/topologies/#cloud-bursting) where a primary "on-premises" cluster can be used to run the istio Control Plane, the Kubeflow Components as well provide a fixed compute resource amount, while a secondary "Cloud" cluster can be [meshed with it via Istio](https://istio.io/latest/docs/setup/install/multicluster/primary-remote/) to provide elastic compute capacity to the system.
+By using [Admiralty](https://admiralty.io/) for multi-cluster scheduling, we can achieve a [cloud bursting topology](https://admiralty.io/docs/concepts/topologies/#cloud-bursting) where a primary "Data Center" cluster can be used to run the istio Control Plane, the Kubeflow Components as well provide a fixed compute resource amount, while a secondary "Cloud" cluster can [meshed with it via Istio](https://istio.io/latest/docs/setup/install/multicluster/primary-remote/) provide elastic compute capacity to the platform.

 In this repo, 2 local kind clusters are created to demonstrate the above scenario: